A free, open-source expert system for guided interviews and document assembly, based on Python, YAML, and Markdown.

 docassemble was created by a lawyer/computer programmer for purposes of automating the practice of law, but it is a general-purpose platform that can find applications in a variety of fields.

 Compose your templates in .docx (with help of a Word Add-in) or .pdf files.
-Synchronize files with your server using Google Drive or OneDrive.
+Synchronize files with your server using Google Drive, OneDrive, or a command-line utility.

 Send text messages to your users or use the SMS interface as an alternative to the web interface.